ariellugo92/weather_test/README.md

 ## Getting Started

+First, duplicate env.example and renema as a .env.local and insert the correct data

-First, run the development server:
+latter, run the development server:

 ```bash
 npm run dev